-Those who have not answered as to their liability, or proved permanent exemption, will receive a "jury encollment notice," requiring them to appear before me this year.
-Whether liable or not, such notices must be answered (in person, if possible, and at this office only) uoder severe penalties.
-If exempt, the party must bring proof of exemption; if liable, he must also answer in person, giving full and correct name, residence, etc. etc. No attention paid to letters.
+Those who have not answered as to their liability, or proved permanent exemption, will receive a "jury enrollment notice," requiring them to appear before me this year.
+Whether liable or not, such notices must be answered (in person, if possible, and at this office only) under severe penalties.
+If exempt, the party must bring proof of exemption; if liable, he must also answer in person, giving full and correct name, residence, etc. No attention paid to letters.

-Persons "enrolled" as liable must serve whe cailed or pay their fines.
+Persons "enrolled" as liable must serve whe called or pay their fines.
 No mere excuse will be allowed or interference permitted.
 The fines if unpaid will be entered as judgments upon the property of the delinquents.
-All good citizens will aid the course of justice, and secure reliable and respectable juries, and equalize their duty by serving promptly when summoned, allowing their clerks or subordinates to serve, reporting to me any attempt at bribery or evasion, and suggesting names for enrollment.
+All good citizens will aid the course of justice, and secure reliable and respectable juries, and equalize their duty by serving promptly when summoned, allowing their clerks or subordinates to serve, reporting to me any attempt at bribery or evasion, and suggesting names for their clerks or subordinates to serve, reporting to me any attempt at bribery or evasion, and suggesting names for enrollment.
 Persons between sixty and seventy years of age, summer absentees, persons temporarity ill, and United States and District Court jurors are not exempt.
 Every man must attend to his own notice.
 It is a misdemeanor to give any jury paper to another to answer.
 It is also punishable by fine or imprisonment to give or receive any present or bribe, directly or indirectly, in relation to a jury service, or to withhold any paper or make any false statement, and every case will be fully prosecuted.

-CHARLES REILLY, Commissioner of Jurors.
+CHARLES REILLY.